zesk/build/documentation/source/guide/installer.md

 <hr />

 A utility/internal function called [`_installRemotePackage`](../tools/build.md#_installRemotePackage) allows for building of your own installer for a software package.
-It inherits all of the capabilities of `install-bin-build.sh`:
+It inherits the capabilities of `install-bin-build.sh`:

-1. Optional version check
+1. Optional version check or version fix
 2. Optional url generator (to check remote package to get the current version first)
 3. Automatic update of installation binary in-place in project
 4. Optional post-installation validation and notices